-“The perceptions that many people have long held is that college campuses are especially safe places,” said Randy Burba, chief of police at Chapman University and president of the International Association of College Law Enforcement Administrators.
+“The perception that many people have long held [is] that college campuses are especially safe places,” said Randy Burba, chief of police at Chapman University and president of the International Association of College Law Enforcement Administrators.
 “Not unlike our colleagues who are policing professionals in municipal and county departments, we work very hard to preserve many aspects of our college and university campuses across the country that make those perceptions largely accurate even today.
-But it is important to recognize that the violence that has imbued our cities and communities has sadly encroached upon and remained a visible element of the national landscape of higher education.”
+But it is much more important to recognize that the violence that has imbued our cities and communities has sadly encroached upon and remained a visible element of the national landscape of higher education.”

 On Monday, a Ohio State University student, Abdul Razak Ali Artan, drove a speeding car into a group of pedestrians outside a classroom building before jumping out of the vehicle and stabbing several people with a butcher knife.
 Eleven people, mostly students, were injured in the attack.
 All are expected to survive.
 An Ohio State police officer, Alan Horujko, was near the scene at the time, investigating reports of a gas leak.
 Within two minutes of the student's car jumping the curb, Horujko shot and killed him.

 “He engaged the suspect and eliminated the threat,” Craig Stone, Ohio State’s police chief, said Monday.